 A beneficial owner of a Combination RCR Certificate will be treated as the beneficial owner of a proportionate interest in the Regular Certificates underlying that Combination RCR Certificate.
 Except in the case of a beneficial owner that acquires a Combination RCR Certificate in an exchange described under "-Exchanges," a beneficial owner of a Combination RCR Certificate must allocate its cost to acquire that certificate among the underlying Regular Certificates in proportion to their relative fair market values at the time of acquisition.
 Such an owner should account for its ownership interest in each underlying Regular Certificate as described under "-Taxation of Beneficial Owners of Regular Certificates."
-When a beneficial owner sells a Combination RCR Certificate, the owner must allocate the sale proceeds among the underlying Regular Certificates in proportion to their relative fair market values at the time of sale.
+When a beneficial owner sells a Combination RCR Certificate, the owner must allocate the sale proceeds among the underlying Regular Certificates in proportion to their relative fair market values at the time of the sale proceeds among the underlying Regular Certificates in proportion to their relative fair market values at the time of the sale proceeds among the underlying Regular Certificates in proportion to their relative fair market values at the time of sale.